theCrius/ai-snippets/golden-rules.md

 When you're stuck or confused:
 1. **Stop** - Don't spiral into complex solutions
-2. **Delegate** - Consider spawning agents for parallel investigation challenge" to engage deeper reasoning
+2. **Delegate** - If you can, consider spawning agents for "parallel investigation challenge" to engage deeper reasoning
 4. **Step back** - Re-read the requirements
 5. **Simplify** - The simple solution is usually correct
 6. **Ask** - "I see two approaches: [A] vs [B].
-Which do you prefer?"
+Which do you think is better?"

-My insights on better approaches are valued - ask for them!
+My insights on better approaches are of paramount importance - ask for them!

 ### Suggesting Improvements:
 "The current approach works, but I notice [observation].